The respiratory illness commonly referred to as “coronavirus” and officially called COVID-19 has changed life as we know it.

 Healthcare facilities have adopted stricter safety practices to reduce the risk of exposing people to COVID-19.
 At the same time, many cancer treatment plans have been changed so people don’t have to spend as much time at these facilities.
 Medical appointments are being spread out to avoid close contact between people, more appointments are being done over the phone or online, and hospital stays after surgery have been shortened.
 In some cases, fewer in-person visits are required to complete chemotherapy or radiation therapy.

 Still, all of the usual treatment options may not always be available to people with breast cancer during the pandemic.
-In the spring, for example, people may have had to wait weeks or months for certain breast cancer surgeries unless they were diagnosed with an aggressive type of breast cancer.
+In the spring of 2020, for example, people may have had to wait weeks or months for certain breast cancer surgeries unless they were diagnosed with an aggressive type of breast cancer.
 Also, breast imaging was only available for urgent cases, access to new treatments through clinical trials was limited, and fertility-preserving procedures were not available in some places.

 Talk to your doctor about the best way to proceed to make sure you can get the best care possible in this challenging situation.
 You may be able to see healthcare providers virtually for certain appointments through telemedicine (by phone or internet video).